-Special Prospecting Licence (SPL) 1451 covers 3,028 ha and is located in the southern part of Fiji on Ono Island (“Ono”), the eastern most island of the Kadavu Group (Figure 1).
+Special Prospecting Licence (SPL) 1451 covers 3,028 ha and is located in the southern part of Fiji on Ono Island.
+Ono Island was formed by volcanic eruptive activity approximately 4mya at the eastern end of the Kadavu Island chain, approximately 80 kilometres south of Suva, Fiji’s capital.
 High-sulphidation epithermal gold-silver mineralisation is the primary target based on interpretation of results recorded by previous explorers in the area, who reported anomalous stream sediment geochemistry and mapped surface exposures of hydrothermal rock alteration and silicification.
 Although not outcropping, the gold mineralisation is expected to lie at depth below two zones anomalous in gold, copper, mercury, antimony, molybdenum and arsenic soil geochemistry.

-In October 2016 an offset pole-dipole IP survey was successfully completed on two adjacent high sulphidation epithermal gold prospects on the northern part of Ono Island, known as Naqara East and Naqara West.
+In October 2016 an offset pole-dipole IP survey was successfully completed on two adjacent high sulphidation epithermal gold prospects on the northern part of Ono Island, known as Naqara East and Naqara West (see ASX release dated 31 October 2016).
 These had previously been covered by soil sampling in 2013 and geological mapping campaigns in 2014 that identified areas of intense argillic alteration and zones of silicification and anomalous geochemistry, proximal to the northern rim of a volcanic caldera (Figure 2).

 The two arrays on the eastern Naqara prospect produced coherent data showing a NNW trending linear resistivity anomaly that was evident nearer surface and coincident with a distinct chargeability anomaly at increasing depth.
 The relationship between resistivity and chargeability is poor near surface at Naqara West, but there are indications of increasing chargeability with depth, although the response is not as persistent nor as strong as at the Naqara East prospect.
 In part this may be due to the chargeability response (particularly at the Naqara West prospect) being impacted by the proximity and incursion of seawater and the rugged and more deeply incised terrain in the west.
 This contributed to “low earth resistivities” particularly for deeper readings (below 300m to 400m).